-As the only official dog and cat shelter in Afghanistan we are now seeing western contractors, soldiers and Afghan national alike rescuing stray and injured cat and dogs from the harsh streets of Kabul.
+As the only official dog and cat shelter in Afghanistan we are now seeing western contractors, soldiers and Afghan nationals alike rescuing stray and injured cat and dogs from the harsh streets of Kabul.

-One of our Nowzad former street dogs or cats will need a home where love and patience walk hand in hand.
+All of our Nowzad former street dogs or cats will need a home where love and patience walk hand in hand.
 It can be a long road of trial and error and careful supervision is always necessary.
 Overcoming the Afghan animal’s very territorial nature can have its moments.

 We have fully come to appreciate that adopting an Afghan animal is not for everybody as it requires a life time of commitment but could you be the loving home our companion animals are looking for?

-The team at Nowzad; feel it is very important to ensure that you and your family / home situation is right for the dog or cat you are considering adopting.
+The team at Nowzad feel it is very important to ensure that you and your family / home situation is right for the dog or cat you are considering adopting.
 Please be as honest with us as you can when you complete the questionnaire.
 Some of our older dogs or cats that need ‘forever’ homes may not readily accept other dogs that are already living in your home but our younger dogs will settle with the correct introduction and supervision.

 If you think that you may be suitable and would like to take on one of our companion animals, then please complete the adoption application that you can find by clicking here.

 Please note that all of our adoptable dogs and cats are currently at the Nowzad shelter in Kabul and that we will need to fundraise for their transportation costs before they can travel to their new forever home which may include DEFRA blood testing for those heading to forver homes in the United Kingdom.